talosdev/emojidraw/README.md

   - Architecture
   - Clean code
+  - Kotlin
   - Animations and transitions
   - Testing

-  The project uses a layered architecture, with MVP on the presentation layer, and is highly reactive.
+  The project uses a layered architecture, with MVP on the presentation layer.
   Code organization is based on package-by-feature (although the app as it stands has just one main feature).

   The project includes a number of cool features and demonstrates knowledge and experience with various techniques and aspects of Android development.

+   **Programming paradigms**
+   The programming style that is used is highly reactive (with the help of rxjava) and functional (with the help of kotlin and rxjava).

    **Libraries:**
-   The project uses a number of libraries from the standard toolbox of an Android developer: Support libraries, Retrofit, Dagger2, RxJava, AutoValue, Butterknife, DiffUtil etc.
+   The project uses a number of libraries from the standard toolbox of an Android developer: Support libraries, Retrofit, Dagger2, RxJava, DiffUtil etc.

    **Custom Views:**
    The app defines a number of custom views, that are stylable through custom attributes, like